 No adverse protests or objections to the mine development have been observed at Castle East Robinson zone.
 The local population expressed their confidence in the project, as it is expected that new jobs will be created in this region.

 18 Interpretation and conclusions (Item 25)

-The objective of the mandate assigned to GoldMinds Geoservices was to generate a mineral resource estimate for the Castle East project at Robinson zone using the recent drilling program 2019/2020 and one historical drill hole from 2011 program (CA1108).
+The objective of the mandate assigned to GoldMinds Geoservices was to produce a technical report update for the Castle East project at Robinson zone using the recent drilling program 2020/2021.